UNEsestudio/cosc220-sync-lectures/Tutorial 1.md

    ```

-7. If you haven't already, request access to
+7. If you haven't already (you should have), request access to
-   [http://gitlab.une.edu.au/groups/cosc220-2019](http://gitlab.une.edu.au/groups/cosc220-2019) from the GitLab web UI (so you can push your changes)
+   [http://gitlab.une.edu.au/groups/cosc220-2020](http://gitlab.une.edu.au/groups/cosc220-2020) from the GitLab web UI (so you can push your changes)

 4. Push your new branch to GitHub with `git push -u origin {your_branch_name}`. e.g.,